wirc-sjsu/firebench/docs/standard_format.md

 `created_on` | str | ISO 8601 date-time of file creation
 `created_by` | str | Creator identifier (name, affiliation). `created_by` is a `;`-separated list; whitespace around entries should be ignored; entries must not contain `;`.

+FireBench validators accept the current standard version and versions explicitly listed as compatible with it.
+Files with missing, malformed, unknown, or unsupported `FireBench_io_version` values are rejected.

 Suggested additional attributes:
 Attributes | Type | Description